How To Draft A Circle Skirt Pattern Step-by-step

 How to draft the circle skirt pattern

-In the images below you can see simple simple instructions how to draw the life-size pattern.
-How to make a circle skirt pattern in a life size?
-Please follow this post.
+In the images below you can see simple instructions on how to draw the life-size pattern.
+For more a detailed drafting description, please follow this post.

 Keep in mind, that you are going to draw one half of the FRONT/BACK pattern piece.
 Make sure that you: transfer the pattern twice.
 Place the pattern on fabric fold.